fmckeogh/isitabird-go/README.md

 # isitabird-go
-Determines whether uploaded image is of a bird or not a bird, using TensorFlow and a self-contained webserver.
+Determines whether uploaded image is of a bird or not a bird using TensorFlow and a self-contained webserver.

 ### Building
 ```